mikolalysenko/mudb/mudb/README-toc.md

         }
     })

-    // open client after adding and configuring all protocols needed client.start()
+    // open client after creating and configuring all protocols client.start()
 }
 ```

-To run the example,
+To run the demo,

 1. cd into the directory containing the three files above
 2. `npm i mudo`